It doesn’t take a genius to find loads of things to do in Berlin.

 The East Side Gallery is one of the sites to see in Berlin that should be on anyone’s bucket list.
 The 1.3km long wall was once used to divide the East and West of the city during World War II.

 Nowadays it’s an enormous open-air gallery featuring stunning artworks and murals that’ll take your breath away.
-Immediately after the Berlin Wall came down, over 100 international artists began painting on what was left of it to pay tribute to those whose lives it had affected and to comment on the political changes that took place in 1989/1990.
-Attracting thousands of visitors every day, the East Side Gallery is one of Berlin’s most popular destinations and is a fascinating tribute to the city’s dark and tumultuous history.
+Immediately after the Berlin Wall came down, over 100 international artists began painting on what was left of it.
+They did so to pay tribute to those whose lives it had affected and to comment on the political changes that took place in 1989/1990.
+Attracting thousands of visitors every day, the East Side Gallery is now one of Berlin’s most popular destinations and is a fascinating tribute to the city’s dark and tumultuous history.

 Explore Berlin on Bike